isomerpages/moe-sst/_student-services/Scholarship.md

 <h5>MOE Edusave Scholarships for Independent Schools (ESIS Secondary 3)</h5>
 <ul data-tight="true" class="tight">
 <li>
-<p>Awarded to Singaporean students at Secondary 3 if they have performed
+<p>Awarded to Singaporean students at Secondary 3 if they are not awarded
-well in the ESIS Test and are not awarded a 4-year ESIS at Secondary 1.</p>
+a 4-year ESIS at Secondary 1.</p>
 </li>
 <li>
 <p>Quantum of Award: $2,400 per year for 2 years.&nbsp; The scholarship money